NCAR/VAPOR/docs/sphinx/contributing.rst

 Code Contributions
 ---------------------

 If you've found an issue you'd like to fix, you'll need to compile Vapor, fix the issue at hand, and submit your changes for review and approval.
-Prerequesite software includes:
+Prerequisite software includes:

     * Git for Vapor's version control